amjamz/30538-finalproject-smartmeters/README.txt

 data/ukpn-epn-area-operational-boundaries - folder with shapefile of EPN region boundaries

-pictures - folder with pictures of static graphs from code shiny-app - folder with shiny app shiny-app/app.py - shiny dashboard with plot2 writeup.qmd - write up and codes for final project final_writeup.pdf - the final version of writeup in pdf writeup.html - the final version of the writeup in html
+pictures - folder with pictures of static graphs from code basic-app (the shiny-app) - folder with shiny app basic-app/app.py - shiny dashboard with plot2 writeup.qmd - write up and codes for final project final_writeup.pdf - the final version of writeup in pdf writeup.html - the final version of the writeup in html